-Used for Example

-VAST Plaform scripts and other doSomething

-examples of Smalltalk code aNumber aString

-aNumber := 5 10.

-aString := 'abc'.

-Text you can enter or the customer name, type John Doe
+Used for Example doSomething aNumber aString aNumber := 5 10. aString := 'abc'.
+Text you can enter For the customer name, type John Doe

 Tell us what you think

 Please take a few moments to tell us what you think about this book.
 The only way for us to know whether you are satisfied with our books or how we can improve their quality is through feedback from customers like you.